harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 examples of people losing money because a wallet developer didn't fully understand the cryptographic protocol they implemented.
-Hopefully, the recommendations from experienced cryptographers in BIP340 will help avoid some of those type of problems in the future.
+Hopefully, the recommendations from experienced cryptographers in BIP340 will help avoid some of those types of problems in the future.

 In May, there was [renewed discussion][news97 additional commitment] about a known problem that makes it dangerous to automatically sign transactions with a hardware wallet.
-Ideally hardware wallets could provide a mode where they'd automatically sign transactions guaranteed to increase the wallet's balance, such as maker coinjoins and LN [splices][topic splicing].
+Ideally, hardware wallets could provide a mode where they'd automatically sign transactions guaranteed to increase the wallet's balance, such as maker coinjoins and LN [splices][topic splicing].
 Unfortunately, it's only safe to sign a transaction if you know for sure which inputs are